U.S. citizen detained as China pharma probe spreads

 And China's Health Ministry said 39 hospital staff would be punished for taking bribes from two drug companies.
 The firms involved were not identified.

-GSK, Britain's biggest drugmaker, has been accused by China of funnelling up to 3 billion yuan to travel agencies to facilitate bribes to doctors and officials.
+GSK, Britain's biggest drugmaker, has been accused by China of funneling up to 3 billion yuan ($489 million) to travel agencies to facilitate bribes to doctors and officials.

 "We are aware that a U.S. citizen has been detained in Shanghai.
 We are in contact with the individual and are providing all appropriate consular assistance," U.S. embassy spokesman Nolan Barkhouse said on Tuesday, when asked about the involvement of U.S. citizens in the widening probe.